 What is Lhakar?

-We also hope this space will be used to demystify our supporters’ ideas about Tibet and bust stereotypes of Tibetans.
-Although we want to make Lhakar Diaries a platform for the voices of Tibetans, we welcome supporters (allies) to send us urgent posts if and when a Tibetan voice cannot reach Lhakar Diaries.
-For example, see “The Voice of Tawu” in which Gabrielle served as the medium to bring us “The Voice of Tawu” in the form of an anonymous interview.
-Although Gabrielle was the one to type up the post, the emphasis was (and must be) the voice of Tibetans.
+We also hope this space will be used to demystify ideas about Tibet and bust stereotypes of Tibetan people.
+Although we want to make Lhakar Diaries a platform for the voices of Tibetans, we welcome supporters (allies) to send us urgent posts if and when a Tibetan voice cannot reach us.
+For example, see “The Voice of Tawu” in which Gabrielle served as a medium to bring us “The Voice of Tawu” in the form of an anonymous interview.
+The emphasis must always be the voice of Tibetans themselves.

-High Peaks Pure Earth has translated the original posting about Lhakar by a Tibetan blogger, June 9, 2010 on tibet123.org (a site which was shut down by Chinese censors not long after).
+High Peaks Pure Earth has translated the original posting about Lhakar by a Tibetan blogger, June 9, 2010 on tibet123.org (a site which was has since been shut down by Chinese censors).
 In the post, the blogger writes:

 “The Lhakar Pledge”: